-Thrive with True Inspiration with these Leadership Ideasby Angeline Pacy on 11/14/18
+Thrive with True Inspiration Using these Important Leadership Ideas and Skillsby Angeline Pacy on 11/14/18

-Adopting a leadership style can be done using both healthy and unhealthy methodology.
+Adopting a leadership style can be done in a healthy or unhealthy way.
 To create a thriving workplace and life, leadership and motivational tools must also be healthy (not just effective in the traditional sense).
 Even successful leadership can be improved upon by embracing healthier management tools.

 In this section, I describe the concept of “driven” leadership and personality types versus truly motivated (and inspirational) leadership and personality types.
 What are the differences between “driven” leaders and “inspired” leaders?
-Read on to find those insights and success tools.
+Read on to find these important insights, success tools and coping skills.

 As a general observation, “driven” leadership styles and personality types primary operate within what neuroscientists describe as the “Fight or Flight Response.”
 This comes with specific qualities (outlined in more detail below).